 Stories take kids into the world of fantasy and entertainment.
-Aesop’s fables are short and crisp and come with valuable lessons about morality.
+Aesop’s fables are short and crisp and come with valuable lessons that encourage moral development in children.
 In this post, we bring you a fox and crow story for kids from Aesop’s fables.
 It has a lesson and can be a great way to teach children about the world.
 Grab a snack and enjoy reading this famous parable.

 The Fox And The Crow Story